aws-samples/aws-iot-elf/README.md

 ```
 Next, [install](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configure](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) the AWS CLI.

-When you configure the AWS CLI, the API Keys you install as the default profile or a [named profile](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles) should have at least the following privileges in an associated policy:
+When you configure the AWS CLI, the API Keys you install as the default profile or a [named profile](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles) should have at least the following privileges in an associated IAM policy:
 ```json
 {
     "Version": "2012-10-17",